MileHacker Logo

 Spring (April-May): Temperatures stay mild, from an average of 8-15°C (46-59°F).
 Rainfall climbs as the season progresses.
 Snow begins to melt in lower altitudes, while higher peaks remain covered, forming a striking contrast of green valleys and white summits.
 This period marks renewal, with wildflowers beginning to appear.

-Summer (June-August): Expect warm and pleasant weather, having average temperatures of between 18-25°C (64-77°F).
+Summer (June-August): Expect warm and nice weather, having average temperatures of between 18-25°C (64-77°F).
 Humidity levels stay relatively low, making outdoor pursuits comfortable.
 Occasional thunderstorms occur, specifically in the mountains during late afternoon.
-Higher altitudes consistently furnish cooler temperatures, a pleasant escape from valley floor heat.
+Higher altitudes consistently furnish cooler temperatures, a welcome escape from valley floor heat.

 Seasonal Averages